triton-inference-server/backend/examples/backends/bls/README.md

 [backends/bls/CMakeLists.txt](CMakeLists.txt)
 shows the recommended build and install script for a Triton backend.
-Building and installing is the same as decribed in [Building the *Minimal* Backend](../../README.md#building-the-minimal-backend).
+Building and installing is the same as described in [Building the *Minimal* Backend](../../README.md#building-the-minimal-backend).

 ## Running Triton with the *BLS* Backend